Almost a year after separating from my partner, we had a second breakup.

-While it’s undeniable to me that I actively chose to engage in our dynamic after being the one to officially call it quits, the decision to remain in close contact was made in large part to ensure that my former partner did not feel abandoned or socially isolated.
+It’s undeniable to me that I actively chose to engage in our dynamic after being the one to officially call it quits.
+However, I made the decision to remain in close contact in large part to ensure that my former partner did not feel abandoned or socially isolated.
 An introvert by nature, she has never been one to cultivate close friendships, and in the immediate wake of our initial breakup, she expressed feelings of deep despair at the idea of us no longer communicating.

 After a series of unfortunate events revolving around her new relationship, it seemed as though the metaphorical tables had turned.
 I was now the one left feeling devastated and reaching for her to reassure me that I still had a friend in her.
 However, her feelings had changed.
 She no longer felt communicating was good for us — or her.

 In the weeks that followed, I flailed emotionally, hoping desperately that she would call, sending one too many “casual check-in” text messages, many of which went unanswered.
 Then I had a conversation with a close friend about the situation, whereby he illuminated a sad but notable observation about the dynamic within the relationship: my ex and I had subconsciously fallen into a too-common narrative when it came to prioritizing feelings in relationships.